 Display and Screen Size

-All modern MacBook Pro models – including the ones listed above! – have amazing-quality displays.
+All modern MacBook Pro models – including the ones listed above – have amazing-quality displays.
 They use Liquid Retina XDR technology, which offers an impressive level of display clarity, color accuracy, and brightness.
 They also use True Tone color technology and can display a wide range of colors.
 This is essential for high-end photo editing where accuracy and color depth are important.

 Pick the Perfect MacBook for Photo Editing

-As an Amazon Associate, we earn from qualifying purchases.
-Certain content was provided "as is" from Amazon daily and is subject to change or removal at any time.
+Disclosure/Disclaimer: As an Amazon Associate, we earn from qualifying purchases.
+Certain content was provided "as is" from Amazon and is subject to change or removal at any time.